romland/smoozoo/README.md

 native one (I humbly opine)!

 ## TODO
-    - FIX (or ditch): 'r' to rotate image in steps of 90 degrees

-	- we lose all state variables of position/scale if window size changes which is particularly annoying if you are in fullscreen and accidentally show the browser url/navigation bar.

 	- we already support some meta-data via plugin but I'd like to extend that so that depending on position of viewport it should show/pin messages to that pixel as we pan/zoom around it